Towards the Detection of Diffusion Model Deepfakes: Frequency Analysis

-However, removing these noise artifacts is clearly more challenging as evident from the MSE in Figure~\ref{fig:recon_loss}.
-The classical variational lower bound $L_\mathrm{vlb}$ would force the model to focus on these challenging denoising steps towards $t=0$.
-Since $L_\mathrm{vlb}$ is extremely difficult or even impossible to optimize (see e.g.,~\cite{nicholImprovedDenoisingDiffusion2021}) the hybrid objective $L_\text{hybrid} = L_\text{simple} + \lambda L_\text{vlb}$ (with $\lambda = 0.001$) is proposed by Nichol et al.~\cite{nicholImprovedDenoisingDiffusion2021} and also employed by Dhariwal et al.~\cite{dhariwalDiffusionModelsBeat2021}.
-We conclude that the denoising steps at low noise levels, which govern the high-frequency content of generated images, are the most difficult denoising steps.
-By down-weighting the loss at these steps (relatively to the $L_\mathrm{vlb}$), \acp{DM} achieve remarkable perceptual image quality, but seem to fall short on matching the high-frequency distribution of real data.
-We elaborate in Supplement~\ref{app:freq_source}.
+In summary, we conclude that the denoising steps near $t=0$, which govern the high-frequency content of generated images, are the most difficult to model.
+By down-weighting the importance of these steps (relatively to the $L_\mathrm{vlb}$), \acp{DM} achieve remarkable perceptual image quality (or benchmark metrics such as FID), but seem to fall short of accurately matching the high-frequency distribution of real data.

-In an additional experiment we also investigate how the number of sampling steps influences the spectral properties of generated images (see Supplement~\ref{app:steps}).
-As should be expected, more sampling steps lead to higher image quality and lower frequency errors at the cost of longer computation.

-\section{Conclusion}

-In this work, we make a much-needed first step towards the detection of \ac{DM}-generated images and open up a new chapter in the field of synthetic image forensics.
-We find that existing detectors, which claim to be universal, fail to effectively recognize images synthesized by different \acp{DM}.
-This hints at fundamental differences between images generated by \acp{DM} and \acp{GAN}.
-However, existing detectors can be adapted to \acp{DM} by re-training, which demonstrates that \ac{DM}-generated images \textit{can} in fact be detected.
-Remarkably, detectors trained on \ac{DM}-generated images generalize better to \ac{GAN}-generated images than vice versa.
-Based on the results of our feature space analysis, we speculate that images generated by \acp{DM} contain patterns which are similar to those of \ac{GAN}-generated images, but less pronounced.
-Developing novel detection techniques for \ac{DM}-generated images could therefore benefit the detection of synthetic images altogether.

-While \acp{DM} produce little to no grid-like frequency artifacts known from \acp{GAN}, there appears to be a systematic mismatch towards higher frequencies.
-Our hypothesis is that during training, less weight is attached to these frequencies due to the choice of the training objective.
-However, this is an appropriate choice because correctly reproducing high frequencies is less important to the perceived quality of generated images than matching lower frequencies.
-Whether spectral discrepancies can be reduced (e.g., by adding spectral regularization~\cite{durallWatchYourUpconvolution2020}) without impairing image quality should be the subject of future work.
+\paragraph{Effect of the Number of Sampling Steps} Lastly, we analyze how the number of sampling steps during the denoising process affects the frequency spectrum.
+Previous work reported that increasing the number of steps leads to an improved log-likelihood, corresponding to better reproduction of higher frequencies \cite{nicholImprovedDenoisingDiffusion2021}.
+Our results in Figure~\ref{fig:evolution_steps} confirm these findings, increasing the number of denoising steps reduces the underestimation.
+In \cref{app:steps} we show that using DDIM~\cite{songDenoisingDiffusionImplicit2022} the spectrum can be reproduced more accurately with fewer steps.
+We also analyze the detectability of images generated with different numbers of denoising steps.

+\section{\uppercase{Conclusion}}